-Vacation Rental Homes - According to popular vacation rental websites, between 10 and 12 homes in Barnard are generally listed as available for vacation rentals.
+Vacation Rental Homes - According to popular vacation rental websites, many AirBnBs and other vocation rentals are available in Barnard.

 CHURCHES

 First Universalist Church and Society - Organized in 1802, the current High Greek Revival Style structure (located at 6211 VT Route 12) was constructed in 1845 and entered on the Vermont State Register of Historical Places in 1977.
 The church may be rented for events and frequently hosts BarnArts Center for the Arts concerts and performances.